NTR: Mahanayakudu: Plot

+Personal and physical crises intersect when Basavaramatarakam is diagnosed with terminal cancer, and Rama Rao simultaneously suffers a severe cardiac ailment.
+The couple travels to the United States for his urgent bypass surgery.
+Seizing his absence, Bhaskar Rao negotiates a covert alliance with Indira Gandhi and Governor Ram Lal.
+Upon Rama Rao's return, Bhaskar Rao orchestrates a fraudulent political coup, claiming the chief ministership under the false pretense of a majority.
+Rama Rao directly marches his loyal legislators to the Raj Bhavan to prove his democratic mandate, but Governor Ram Lal dismisses the evidence and orders his arrest.
+Following his release, a terminally ill Basavaramatarakam rejuvenates his resolve, promising to withstand her illness until he successfully reclaims his office.

+Rama Rao relaunches his Chaitanya Ratham, generating massive public outrage and uniting nationwide anti-Congress opposition leaders.
+Operating as the strategic backbone of the movement, Chandrababu Naidu safeguards the loyal TDP legislators in secure, out-of-state locations to prevent political horse-trading.
+Naidu and Rama Rao paraded their majority of MLAs before the President of India, Zail Singh, who formally orders a legislative confidence motion.
+Though Bhaskar Rao employs stall tactics to delay the assembly session, escalating civilian strikes and national protests paralyze the state.
+Conceding defeat, Indira Gandhi withdraws her backing of Bhaskar Rao and replaces Ram Lal with Shankar Dayal Sharma as Governor.
+Governor Sharma immediately dismisses the usurpers and reinstates Rama Rao as Chief Minister.
+After taking his oath of office, Rama Rao returns home to his wife, and the film concludes with Basavaramatarakam passing away peacefully in his embrace.

 Production

 Filming

 Balakrishna took a break from the shooting between 30 November 2018 and 4 December to campaign in the 2018 Telangana Legislative Assembly election for Telugu Desam Party thus causing a delay of about a week in the shooting schedule.
 By mid-December, about 90% of the shooting was completed.

 Post-production

 In mid-December, the film's post-production works have started.

 Soundtrack

 The music is composed by M. M. Keeravani for both the parts.
 The music released on Lahari Music.
 The audio and trailer launch of the biopic was held at JRC Convention Center, Hyderabad on 21 December 2018.
 Veteran Telugu stalwarts Krishna, Krishnam Raju, Mohan Babu, K. Raghavendra Rao, N. T. Rama Rao Jr. and others attended the function along with complete Nandamuri family.